How to create a website with WordPress in 2021

 Everything is fairly self-explanatory.
-In Typography we can adjust the font, in colors the colors, in container it’s about the width of the website and in buttons you can adjust the font and colors of the buttons.
+In Typography, we can adjust the font, in colors the colors, in the container it’s about the width of the website, and in buttons, you can adjust the font and colors of the buttons.

 I will show how easy it is to customize the font.
 These are the settings you get for the font of the normal texts on your website.

 In Family, you specify which font you want to use.
 There are really more than enough to choose from.
 You can test the fonts by selecting a font and viewing the live preview of your website on the right.